Reference Codes

 }

-The above approach is a low impact transformation of your application.
+The above approach is a low-impact transformation of your application.
 Once your enumeration types implement the code interface, you are free to migrate selected types to external persistent and extensible solutions.

 Persistent Codes